Chopping Machine

 Chopping Machine is the debut album by the stoner rock band Colour Haze, released in 1995.
 It was recorded January 30 – February 3, 1995, and mixed in July 1995 in Munich.

+The album received a rating of 8 out of 12 from Visions.de.
+Ox-Fanzine criticized the overall package and booklet, whereas the music was "actually really good.
+Technically flawless, dense noise attacks full of clean breaks".